 Vintage Higgins Glass is a functional and beautiful expression of modernist art.
 The movement stressed freedom of expression, experimentation, and an often radical departure from--and rejection of--the traditional.
 Within the visual arts, color and shape were no longer merely for the depiction of nature but rather were seen as essential elements in their own right, and Higgins glass certainly figures prominently within this movement.
 With its high level of practicality and a visual aesthetics reminiscent of Kandinsky, Mondrian, and Malevich at the height of their respective careers, the glass art of Michael and Francis Higgins remains highly sought after by both museums and private collectors all over the world.

-Modern Miracles with Everyday Glass
+Modern Miracles With Everyday Glass

 Hitting the Big Time

 Almost a decade after starting work, Michael and Francis entered into a partnership with the Dearborn Glass Company.
-This allowed them to move their operation out of their apartment and into more traditional surroundings.
+This allowed them to move their operation out of their apartment and into a more traditional setting.
 It also gave them nationwide exposure through Dearborn's marketing of their line of "Higginsware," which primarily included: